oslomarketsolutions/website/README.md

 # OMS' website [![Build Status](https://travis-ci.org/oslomarketsolutions/website.svg?branch=master)](https://travis-ci.org/oslomarketsolutions/website)

-A work in progress of OMS' new website.

 It follows the [JAMstack architecture](https://jamstack.org) by using Git as a single source of truth, and [Netlify](https://www.netlify.com) for continuous deployment, and CDN distribution.

 ## Access Locally